-Sex with your partner should feel good, but for some women it can be painful.
+Sexual activity with your partner should feel good, but for some women it can be painful.
 When sex begins to feel less pleasurable for you, it could be a sign of a larger issue.
-From hormonal and physical changes to illnesses or trauma, nearly 3 out of 4 women experience some pain during sex at some point in their lifetimes.
+From hormonal and physical changes to illnesses or trauma, nearly 3 out of 4 women experience some pain during sex at some point in their lives.

 The good news?
 Sex isn’t supposed to hurt, and the pain can be preventable and treatable.
 Here are several common causes for pain during sexual intercourse and ways to get them treated.

 - Vaginal dryness: Postpartum, menopausal and nursing women may experience dips in estrogen levels, which can cause vaginal dryness and pain during sex.